Shopify/liquid/_filters/squish.md

 description: Liquid filter that removes all whitespace on both ends of the string, and then changes remaining consecutive whitespace groups into one space each.
 ---

-Remove all whitespace on both ends of the string, and then changing remaining consecutive whitespace groups into one space each. `squish` is commonly used to dynamically create a list of classes or inline styles.
+Remove all whitespace on both ends of the string, and then change remaining consecutive whitespace groups into one space each. `squish` is commonly used to dynamically create a list of classes or inline styles.

 <p class="code-label">Input</p>